About EGSH

 • Regulated government fees

-A DLD valuation certificate is mandatory in several legally defined scenarios.
-A purchase price, a developer's sale and purchase agreement, or a broker's estimate is not a sufficient substitute in any of them.
+A DLD Taqeemi certificate is mandatory or strongly recommended in several legally defined scenarios.
+A purchase price stated on a title deed, a developer's sale and purchase agreement, or a broker's estimate is not a sufficient substitute in any of them.

 The 10-year renewable residence permit for real estate investors requires a DLD valuation certificate confirming that the property's market value meets or exceeds AED 2,000,000 at the time of application.
 Mortgaged properties qualify, provided the bank submits a no-objection letter indicating the paid amount and the outstanding balance, and the overall property value meets the threshold (DLD).
-The General Directorate of Residency and Foreigners Affairs (GDRFA) issues the residence permit under this investor category (GDRFA).
+The General Directorate of Residency and Foreigners Affairs (GDRFA) issues the residence permit under the investor category.

 The purchase price stated on the title deed is not the basis for this assessment.
-The DLD valuation certificate establishes current market value, which is what the application depends upon.
-Where a property's current market value has moved relative to its original purchase price, only a current DLD certificate will reflect the qualifying figure.
-Further detail on the Golden Visa application process for property investors is available on the EGSH Golden Visa for property investors page.
+The Taqeemi certificate establishes current market value, which is the figure the application depends upon.
+Where a property's current market value has moved relative to its original purchase price, only a current DLD certificate reflects the qualifying figure.
+The DLD valuation may also be required when the investor owns multiple properties whose combined value must reach the threshold, or when the property was acquired through gift transfer or inheritance.
+Property investors applying for the Golden Visa must submit the Taqeemi certificate as part of the residence permit application.

 Mortgage Registration and Bank Financing

-The Central Bank of the UAE Mortgage Regulations require all mortgage loan providers to obtain an independent property appraisal prior to any irrevocable commitment to lend.
-Loan-to-value (LTV) ratios — the proportion of a property's assessed value a bank will finance — must be calculated against an independently verified market value, not the seller's asking price or the agreed purchase price.
+The Central Bank of the UAE Mortgage Regulations require all mortgage loan providers to obtain an independent property appraisal before any irrevocable commitment to lend.
+Loan-to-value (LTV) ratios must be calculated against an independently verified market value, not the seller's asking price or the agreed purchase price.

 Property Sale and Ownership Transfer

-A DLD valuation certificate may be requested during property sales transactions, particularly where the stated sale price differs materially from current market value, or where a relationship between the parties — such as a family transaction — creates reason to establish an objective figure independently.
-For title deed transfer in Dubai, the DLD transfer fee of 4% is calculated on the purchase value as registered with the DLD.
+For standard property sales between willing parties, the DLD generally relies on the declared sale price and does not require a separate valuation.
+A Taqeemi certificate may be requested where the stated sale price differs materially from current market value, or where a relationship between the parties — such as a family transaction — creates reason to establish an objective figure independently.
+The DLD transfer fee of 4% is calculated on the purchase value as registered with the DLD.

 Inheritance and Court Proceedings